How to Clean a Microfiber Cloth

 It's best to wash your microfiber cloths on their own separate from other linens.
 However, if you want to obtain more utility out of the wash cycle, you can add synthetic, non-linting items.
 Do not add cotton materials to the cycle.
 You can wash your microfiber cloth in a warm or cool setting.
 However, a warm setting is better than a cool one as heat serves to break apart polishes and waxes.

 If you are lucky enough to have a washer with an extra rinse cycle, make use of it.
 This extra cycle will eliminate leftover soap, contamination, and other gunk as thoroughly as possible.
 Again - no need for add detergent.
+For more detailed instructions on washing microfiber towels, check out this helpful guide from Alsco.
 Air-dry the microfiber cloth after the cycle has been completed.
 You can also dry your microfiber cloth in a low-heat setting.

 Tumble Dry, Air Dry, or Iron?